michelangelorossi/michelangelorossi.github.io/_pages/cv.md

 Education
 ======

-* Ph.D in Economics, Univerisdad Carlos III de Madrid, 2020
+* Ph.D in Economics, Universidad Carlos III de Madrid, 2020
   * Advisors: Natalia Fabra, and Matilde Pinto Machado
   * Ph.D.
 Thesis: Essays on Reputation in Online Marketplaces

-* M.A. in Economic Analysis, Univerisdad Carlos III de Madrid, 2016
+* M.A. in Economic Analysis, Universidad Carlos III de Madrid, 2016

 * M.S. in Economics, University of Pisa and Sant'Anna School of Advanced Studies, 2014